lsst/rtn-097/index.rst

 **Suspension:**
 A suspended user will be unable to log in.

-A user will be suspended if, after silencing, the negative behaviour continues, the Lead Community Scientist issues another warning via private message that if this behavior continues they will be suspended, and the behaviour continues anyway.
+A user will be suspended if, after silencing, the negative behavior continues, the Lead Community Scientist issues another warning via private message that if this behavior continues they will be suspended, and the behavior continues anyway.

 Suspensions are permanent.